 During the Elist implant surgery, the suspensory ligament is not cut, but it is rather stretched while putting in the implant using the suspensory ligament as a proximal resistor.
 While immediately extending the flaccid penis length, the implant continues to stretch the suspensory ligament and the penile skin with its length (ca. 2 inches of additional implant length remains inside the pubic area for later gains), as well as its weight, and allows for further extension of the penis for additional and progressive length gain.

 If your job does not require any excessive amount of heavy lifting or strenuous physical activities, you can go back to work the next day when at home; many patients choose to take of a whole week just for themselves to recover better from the surgery.
 The recovery period is usually 4-6 weeks; light upper body exercises are allowed 2 weeks after surgery, light lower body exercises after 4 weeks, and sexual activity can be resumed 4-6 weeks after surgery and upon our approval.

 As you have noted and personally have experienced, the suspensory ligament release procedure has some limitations to it.
 Despite the use of the extender, the gains are not always present, and some patients may even experience some retraction and penile shortening due to suspensory ligament healing and scar tissue formation.

-The penile enhancement procedure using the patented subcutaneous soft silicone implant (Elist implant) on the other hand provides increases in penis length AND width at the same time (an average of 1.5 to 2.5 inches).
-The results of the procedure are permanent.
+The penile enhancement procedure using the patented subcutaneous soft silicone implant (Penuma implant) on the other hand provides increases in penis length AND width at the same time (an average of 1.5 to 2.5 inches).

 One of the reasons why we do not perform PMMA, besides not being approved for use in the penis, is the severe internal and skin damages PMMA does to the penile skin.